 If the SUSE Manager Server is offline, you can still perform some operations on the terminals.
-This is useful if the connection between the branch server and the terminals is unstable or has low bandwidth.
+This is useful if the connection between the branch server and the SUSE Manager Server is unstable or has low bandwidth.
 This feature uses caching to perform updates.

-Offline features are available only for SUSE Manager Server 4.0 and above.
-You must have the Saltboot and PXE formula packages installed.
+Offline features and features relying on caching are available only for SUSE Manager Server 4.0 and above.

 If the SUSE Manager Server is offline, and a terminal is rebooted, it will fall back to a previously installed image.